pelithne/appservice-to-containerapp/exercise1.md

 If you have not already cloned this workshop repository, do that first so you have the application source (`app/`), `Dockerfile`, and exercise guides locally (or in your Cloud Shell workspace).

+Commentary: We start by acquiring the goods.
+Cloning keeps everyone on the same code baseline so screenshots, commands, and reality stay friends.

 ```bash
 git clone https://github.com/pelithne/appservice-to-containerapp.git
 cd appservice-to-containerapp